 Disclosure: My sailing on the Royal Caribbean Wonder of the Seas was complimentary for purposes of review.
 All opinions are my own.

 Where is Labadee?

 Royal Caribbean and Celebrity Cruises both offer Labadee as a port of call.
 Currently, some of the cruise ships that visit the port (not on all sailings, however) include Independence of the Seas, Mariner of the Seas, Grandeur of the Seas, Oasis of the Seas, Grandeur of the Seas, and Harmony of the Seas.
-This is always subject to change.
+This is always subject to change based on the itineraries.

 Areas to Enjoy in Labadee

-We were already docked at Labadee when we woke up for the day.
+We were already docked at Labadee when we woke up for the day on board the Wonder of the Seas.
 I was surprised to see how hilly and mountainous it is.
 I definitely recommend walking around the ship until you can get a great panoramic view of the port – the natural landscape of Labadee is beautiful and photo-worthy.